CSC207-2022F-UofT/mcpm/CONTRIBUTE.md

 #### Setup Mirror using Docker Compose

-For convenience, we created a docker image so that you can set up a mirror using Docker.
+For convenience, we created a docker image so that you can setup a mirror using Docker.
 It will automatically set up:

 1. `mcprs-sync`: Script to automatically sync updates every 24 hours (configurable)
 2. `mcprs-rsyncd`: rsync server